vauSoftTech/scc/README.md

 # Simple Choghadiya Calculator (SCC)

 * scc.py
-Primary routine that handles Choghadiya Calculation.
+Primary routine that handles the Choghadiya Calculation.
   [Read detailed documentation](docs/scc-help.md) about how to use this script.

 * scc-cli.py